SaiSanthosh1508/Text-to-SQL_Query-LLM/README.md

 ### **2. Command-Line Interface (CLI) Usage**

 #### ⚠️ Ensure you are connected to a GPU for faster generation
+#### 🔍 In case query or explanation is not generated re-run the script again
 Clone the repository:

 ```bash